Who are Pennytel?

 - No entertainment content

 Pennytel is a Mobile Virtual Network Operator (MVNO) owned by MyNetFone (MNF).
-You might have heard about Pennytel before — they got liquidated back in 2013 and have since been rebranded and re-built.
+You might have heard about Pennytel before — they got liquidated back in 2013 and have since been rebranded and re-built, better than ever.

-Pennytel used to resell the Vodafone Mobile Network, but re-branded themselves and revamped their plans in 2018, reselling the Telstra Network.
+Pennytel used to resell the Vodafone Mobile Network, but they switched to the Telstra Wholesale network in 2018.
 The MVNO made the announcement in 2017, touting the move’s advantage of better network coverage, thanks to Telstra’s wholesale scheme.

-Telstra’s wholesale scheme allows MVNOs to resell part of the Telstra Network.
-The Telstra wholesale setup allows MVNOs to offer 4G coverage of 97% of the Australia population, and 98.8% of the population when combining 3G and 4G.
-This certainly gives Pennytel a boost over its previous Vodafone setup.
+Telstra’s wholesale scheme allows MVNOs to resell part of the Telstra Network, with 3G covering 98.8% of the Australian population, and 4G covering 97%.
+This certainly gives Pennytel a boost over its previous Vodafone network.

 Pennytel now offer more competitive deals, with all plans including unlimited national voice, SMS, and MMS (videos come at a cost, though), along with some data.
 They offer seven postpaid SIM Only plans, four of which are under $30.
 Four of their larger plans also include unlimited International calls and SMS to 15 select countries.

 Pennytel landed in MyNetFone’s hands after the MVNO’s founder, Amadu Yahaya, made some questionable payments from Hi-Tech Telecom, another of his VoIP companies.
 The court ordered the liquidation, and MNF stepped in for the purchase and takeover.
 If MNF didn’t buy Pennytel at that time, the MVNO’s customers would have had their lines turned off — literally.